 Configurations are being promoted from 500 sqm (story continues below).

-The asking rent circles $525 per sqm, per annum, ex-incentives.
+The asking rent is c$525 per sqm, per annum, ex-incentives.

 …was always on the cards

-MYOB Australia PR and Corporate Communications manager, Collette Betts, said that – excluding the space it is offering for sublet – office occupancy has increased 16 per cent since moving to 168 Cremorne St.
+MYOB Australia PR and Corporate Communications manager, Collette Betts, said that – excluding the sublet space – its office occupancy has increased 16 per cent since moving to 168 Cremorne St.

-“We are excited about our ever-growing footprint in ‘Silicon Cremorne’ where more than 1400 MYOB employees will be based in this thriving technology precinct,” the executive added.
+“We are excited about our ever-growing footprint in ‘Silicon Cremorne’ where more than 1400 MYOB employees will be based in this thriving technology precinct,” according to the executive.

-“On signing the lease agreement for 100 per cent of the commercial space in 168 Cremorne St, our intention was always to sublet a portion…which presents a very attractive opportunity for other businesses to join this cutting-edge community.”
+“On signing the lease agreement for 100pc of the commercial space in 168 Cremorne St, our intention was always to sublet a portion…which presents a very attractive opportunity for other businesses to join this cutting-edge community”.

 MYOB tested Cremorne before move

-For years headquartered at Burwood East’s Tally Ho business park (office pictured, right), MYOB in 2015 moved to a 4900 sqm base atop of The Glen shopping centre in Glen Waverley, 19kms south east of the city.
+For years headquartered at Burwood East business park Tally Ho, MYOB in 2015 moved to 4900 sqm at The Glen shopping centre in Glen Waverley, 19kms from town.